astropy/astropy/docs/io/ascii/write.rst

 .. attention::

-    The MRT writer supports automatic writing of a single coordinate column in ``Tables``.
-For tables with more than one coordinate columns, only the first found coordinate column will be converted to its component columns and the rest of the coordinate columns will be converted to string columns.
-Thus you should take care that the additional coordinate columns are dealt with before using ``SkyCoord`` methods.
+    The MRT writer currently supports automatic writing of a single coordinate column in ``Tables``.
+For tables with more than one coordinate column of a given kind (e.g. equatorial, galactic or ecliptic), only the first found coordinate column will be decomposed into its component columns, and the rest of the coordinate columns will be converted to string columns.
+Thus users should take care that the additional coordinate columns are dealt with (e.g. by converting them into unique ``float``-valued columns) before using ``SkyCoord`` methods.